eirtscience/marksix/README.md

   - `Web server`:

-    It is a python flask webserverapplication that handle any http marksix betting connecxion by default running on port 9002.
+    It is a python flask webserver application that handle any http marksix betting connecxion by default running on port 9002.

   - `Chat application`: